queens5253/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20.Script that removes all letters c and C from input 21.Script that reverses it input
-22.Script that displays all users and their home directories sorted by users
+22.Script that displays all users and their home directories sorted by users 23.Script that finds all empty files and directories in the current directory and all sub-directories